dustinkeeton/tt_download/README.md

 ## Usage

-1. Request your TikTok data export from TikTok settings
+1. Request your TikTok data export from TikTok settings (choose JSON format)
 2. Wait for TikTok to email you the data export or find it on your settings page (can take several days)
 3. Extract the received ZIP file
 4. Run the script: